pawank/common-web/README.md

 // track clicks for each link on the page CommonWeb.trackClicks();

+// track mouse movements on the page CommonWeb.trackMousehoverChanges

 // track submissions for every form on the page CommonWeb.trackFormSubmissions();